Generative Giants, Retrieval Weaklings: Why do Multimodal Large Language Models Fail at Multimodal Retrieval?

 In this section, we provide the comprehensive training configuration used for the sparse autoencoders (SAEs) discussed in this paper.

-In our experiments, we employ Top-K SAEs~\cite{topksae} to learn interpretable concept representations from the activations of COCO~\cite{mscoco} dataset \footnote{\url{https://huggingface.co/datasets/lmms-lab/COCO-Caption}}.
-The training process involves processing billions of activations; for instance, the training run for Qwen2-VL-7B-Instruct encompasses approximately 28 billion activations.
+In experiments, we employ Top-K SAEs~\cite{topksae} to learn interpretable concept representations from the activations of the COCO~\cite{mscoco} dataset \footnote{\url{https://huggingface.co/datasets/lmms-lab/COCO-Caption}}.
+The training process involves processing billions of activations.
+For instance, the training run of Qwen2-VL-7B-Instruct encompasses approximately 28 billion activations.

-For MLLMs, we train SAEs on Qwen2-VL-7B-Instruct~\cite{qwen2vl}, Qwen3-VL-7B-Instruct~\cite{qwen3}, Paligemmma2-3B~\cite{paligemma2} and Chameleon-7B~\cite{Chameleon}.
-For these architectures, SAEs are trained on the hidden states of the layer.
+For MLLMs, we train SAEs on Qwen2-VL-7B-Instruct~\cite{qwen2vl}, Qwen3-VL-8B-Instruct~\cite{qwen3vl}, Paligemma2-3B-Mix-224~\cite{paligemma2} and Chameleon-7B~\cite{Chameleon}.
+For these architectures, SAEs are trained on the hidden states of the last layer.
 These SAEs differ in input dimension, but share a fixed dictionary width of 32768.
-For contrastive VLMs, We utilize CLIP (ViT-Base-Patch32)~\cite{clip} and SigLip2(SigLip2-Base-Patch16-512)~\cite{siglip2}.
+For contrastive VLMs, we utilize CLIP (ViT-Base-Patch32)~\cite{clip} and SigLIP2(SigLip2-Base-Patch16-512)~\cite{siglip2}.
 The SAEs for these models are trained on the derived embeddings with a dictionary width of 7168.